 Among his 35+ works, Obremski’s choreography has been presented nationally and internationally at venues such as The New Prague Dance Festival, Detroit Dance City Festival, Battery Dance Festival, DUMBO Dance Festival (recipient of the DDF 2019 Choreographic Award), The Juilliard School’s Choreographic Honors Showcase, Gibney, The Ailey Citigroup Theater, Arts on Site, and he has been commissioned for new creations by The University of Wyoming, Hofstra University, Fort Hamilton Joffrey Academy, MOVE|NYC|, Utah Valley University, and repeatedly by Diversity of Dance, Sacred Heart University, and Brigham Young University.

 Obremski founded his company, Obremski/Works, in 2018 as another choreographic outlet that includes an emphasis on dance films.
 In 2019, his dance film “No Words” was selected and presented by HBO at Lincoln Center through The Dance Films Associations.
 Other creations and dance films with Obremski/Works have been showcased in international spaces such as Malaysia, Japan, Canada, and Mexico.
 Obremski also proudly serves on the Board of Earl Mosley’s Diversity of Dance and the Executive Committee of the Junior Committee for Dance/NYC.

 Obremski, through Gibney Company’s Moving Toward Justice Fellowship, is the founder and director of OUR PATHS, a cultural hub celebrating empathy through the lens of WHY through video and written interviews, podcasts, and professional development workshops.

-Obremski was a guest artist with Gibney Company in 2018 and has been an Artistic Associate since 2019.
+Obremski joined Gibney Company in 2018 as a Guest Artist and has been a full-time Artistic Associate since 2019.